ross-alexander/src/dynasm/dynasm-riscv.md

 date: December 16, 2021
 ---

+# Working Notes

+## 2021-12-23

+1. Refactor load/save parsing into a single function (parse_load_save)
+   to reduce load/saves to a single template entry per load/save size.
+   Required fixing DASM_IMM_S handling.
+IMM_I and IMM_S are almost
+   extractly the same except for the location of the lower 5 bits in the instruction.
+2. There is still code for VREG but I could not find any instance it being used in the luajit code so not really done anything with it.

+## 2021-12-18

+With the BF interpreter working with the mandelbrot.bf example there is now a break point.
+There are a number of directions to go from here.

+1. Remove non RISCV code from dynasm\_riscv64.lua & dynasm\_riscv.h.
+2. Add missing instructions.
+3. Figure out how to implement LI pseudo-instruction.
+4. Add immediate for shift.
+5. Note that lui takes a 20-bit unsigned number.
+6. Rename registers N & M to 1 & 2 for RS1 & RS2 respectively.
+D is
+for RD in the R format instructions.
+For load it is D <- (RS1+IMM=L).
+For store it is 2 -> (RS1+IMM=S).
+L & S both have the format of R, (R) or IMM(R) where -2048 <= IMM < 2048 (signed 12-bit immediate).

 # Precis

-The RISC-V ISA is now 10 years old and while I majority of C code runs on Linux on the RV64I instruction set there currently is no support for luajit.
+The RISC-V ISA is now 10 years old and while a majority of Linux C code runs on the RV64I instruction set there currently is no support for luajit.

 The first thing to migrate luajit is to add RV64I support to dynasm.